Ingredients

 - about ½ teaspoon of kosher or flake salt

-- bacon, pancetta, or Prosciutto, optional (but delicious!)
+- crispy pieces of bacon, pancetta, or Prosciutto, optional (but delicious!)

 Instructions